luchev/parallel-bfs/README.md

 # Parallel Breadth First Traversal using Go

 Implementation of a parallel BFS with level barrier using Go.
+The algorithm outputs the parent function of the resulting spanning tree.

 ## Usage